 The Treeing Walker Coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.

-Although they were primarily bred to hunt raccoons, Cane’s choice of animals were squirrels.
+Although they were primarily bred to hunt raccoons, Cane’s choice of animals was squirrels.
 In fact, he had two favourite trees in the neighbourhood and there was no mistaking which ones those were as he would get very vocal and strain at his leash.

-He also liked motorcycles, trucks and buses.
+He also liked motorcycles, trucks, and buses.
 You can see in the photo below he had to have a heavy-duty harness so he wouldn’t get away.

 As he was much faster walking than Skye and would get ahead, we would often have to tell him to wait so we could catch up to him.

-Both dogs loved the freedom of the fenced in backyard and would chase each around the pool, tiring themselves out.
-We were happy to see how they got along well with other dogs at the leash free park.
+Both dogs loved the freedom of the fenced-in backyard and would chase each around the pool, tiring themselves out.
+We were happy to see how they got along well with other dogs at the leash-free park.

 Cane – “Oh Boy!
 We Get To Play With Other Dogs”